schokotets/sendtime/README.md

 This tool is a utility to send the current time to an embedded device (guest) from a host pc.

-Make sure the proper serial drivers are installed on the host.
-For the Arduino Nano, this often means installing CH340 drivers.

 ## Transmission
 Communication happens through a serial port.